 Fight for $15

-No one who works 40-hours a week should live in poverty.
-The minimum wage needs to be a livable wage of $15 an hour.
-As a leader in the Cuyahoga County Progressive Caucus, I work with Raise Up Cleveland and SEIU local 1 and 1199 to fight for a $15 minimum wage statewide.
+No one who works 40 hours a week should live in poverty.
+The minimum wage needs to be a livable wage of $15/hour.
+As a leader in the Cuyahoga County Progressive Caucus, I have worked with Raise Up Cleveland and SEIU local 1 and 1199 to fight for a $15 minimum wage statewide.

 African-Americans and Latinos are twice as likely to be arrested and almost four times as likely to experience the use of force during encounters with the police.
 They also comprise well over half of all prisoners, even though African-Americans and Latinos make up approximately one-quarter of the total US population.
 We must change this by demilitarizing our police forces, ban for-profit prisons, turn back from the War on Drugs, eliminate mandatory minimums, and increase investment in programs that help individuals recover from substance abuse and mental health problems.

 Despite major advances in civil and political rights, our country still has a long way to go in addressing the issue of gender inequality.
-To address this, we must fight for pay equity for women, expand and protect the reproductive rights of women and provide paid family and medical leave.
+To address this, we must fight for pay equity for women, protect and expand reproductive rights and provide paid family and medical leave.

 The United States has made remarkable progress on gay rights in a relatively short amount of time.
-But there is still much work to be done.
-In many states, it is still legal to fire someone for being gay.
-It is legal to deny someone housing for being transgender.
+Not that progress is under threat, when there's still more we should do.
+In many states, it is still legal to fire someone for being gay, and legal to deny someone housing for being transgender.
 That is unacceptable and must change.
 We must end discrimination in all forms.